XiaoshuangYang999/Sequent-Calculus-With-Zippers/README.md

 In the above `K.k` is the name of the `Logic`, i.e. the proof system.

-To run all tests, run `stack test`.

-To run all benchmarks, run `stack bench`.
-Note that this can take quite long.

 ## LaTeX output

 The prover can generate code for [bussproofs](https://ctan.org/pkg/bussproofs).